APHA-BAC/NextflowSerotypingPipeline/README.md

 git clone https://github.com/APHA-BAC/NextflowSerotypingPipeline.git

 ```
-And then run the following commands while in the repository:
+And then run the following commands while in directory where you cloned the repository:

 ```
+$ cd NextflowSerotypingPipeline
 $ cd install
 $ bash install.bash